Overview of the main changes since the previous report update

 Context

 A new asylum system (embassy procedure) introduced in May 2020, severely limiting access to asylum, including for those who are legally staying in Hungary, is still in force.
 Asylum applications can only be lodged after a declaration of intent is approved by the asylum authority.
 Declarations of intent can only be lodged at the Hungarian embassy in Kyiv (Ukraine) or Belgrade (Serbia), except for beneficiaries of subsidiary protection, family members of recognised refugees and beneficiaries of subsidiary protection and those being subject to forced measures, and measures or punishments affecting personal liberty if they entered legally.
-The Government introduced the embassy procedure by referring to the COVID pandemic, claiming that persons arriving from outside the country’s borders in uncontrolled circumstances pose an outstanding risk of infection.
-The maintenance of this system is unjustified, especially since the epidemiological entry restrictions were lifted on 7 March 2022 and the Government ended the state of danger due to the COVID pandemic on 1 June 2022.
-The infringement case of European Commission v.
-Hungary on this matter is still pending before the CJEU.
+The Government introduced the embassy procedure by referring to the COVID pandemic.
+However, since COVID-19 can no longer remain a justification, the Government justifies its maintenance by the need to prevent the abuse of the asylum system on a massive scale by irregular migrants in order to allow entry only to those who are in genuine need of asylum in the EU and who are not granted it elsewhere, as well as in view of the massive and deliberate criminal activities of smugglers.
+Despite the CJEU judgement C-823/21 from 22 June 2023, in the infringement case of European Commission v.
+Hungary, finding such a system incompatible with the EU law, there was no change at all.[1]

 Asylum procedure

-• Push backs: In 2022, 158,565 people were pushed back to Serbia, which is double compared to 2021.
-Despite the CJEU judgement from December 2020[1] and two ECtHR’s judgements[2] finding the push backs unlawful pushbacks continue to take place, as the Government refuses to implement these judgments.
+• Push backs: In 2023, 100,138 people were pushed back to Serbia.
+Despite the CJEU judgement from December 2020 and five ECtHR’s judgements finding the push backs unlawful, this practice continues to take place,[3]as the Government refuses to implement these judgments (see Irregular entry and police ill-treatment).

 Reception conditions

-• Extremely low occupancy of reception centres: The open reception centre in Vámosszabadi remained empty the whole year.
+• Extremely low occupancy of reception centres: As in 2022, the open reception centre in Vámosszabadi remained empty the whole year (see Reception Conditions).

-• Limited access to reception facilities: In 2023, the HHC was still banned from accessing reception facilities.
+• Limited access to reception facilities: In 2023, the HHC was still not allowed to access reception facilities (see Access to reception centres by third parties).

 Detention of asylum seekers

-• Limited access to detention facilities: In 2022, NGOs were still banned from accessing detention facilities.
-As a result, monitoring could not be carried out, and necessary services such as free legal counselling, social assistance, psycho-social and therapeutic treatment, except on a case-by-case basis, could not be regularly provided.
+• Limited access to detention facilities: In 2023, NGOs were still not allowed to access detention facilities.
+As a result, monitoring could not be carried out, and necessary services such as free legal counselling, social assistance, psycho-social and therapeutic treatment, except on a case-by-case basis, could not be regularly provided (see Access to detention facilities).

 Content of international protection

-• Less beneficiaries of international protection accessing services: Services provided by relevant stakeholders, primarily by NGOs, are less frequently accessed by beneficiaries.
-This may be attributed to the restrictive asylum policies that have been in effect for 3 years, which result in less asylum-seekers being allowed to access the procedure and being granted international protection.
+• Less beneficiaries of international protection accessing services: Services provided by relevant stakeholders, primarily by NGOs, are less frequently accessed by beneficiaries of international protection.
+This may be attributed to the restrictive asylum policies and to the fact that service providers have been more focused on providing services designed specifically for the needs of people fleeing Ukraine (see Content of International Protection).

 Temporary protection